A. J. Thomas (poet)

 A. J. Thomas (born 10 June 1952) is an Indian poet, translator and editor writing in English.
 He is best known as editor of Indian Literature, the bimonthly English journal of Sahitya Akademi (India's National Academy of Letters) which he edited till 2010.

 Biography

 Thomas was born in Mount Illickan valley of Western Ghats.
 His childhood was spent in Mechal, Kottayam.
 In 1976 he took up employment with Kerala Tourism Development Corporation.
-Subsequently he came in contact with internationally renowned writers like Dominique Lapierre, Sir Angus Wilson, Salman Rushdie, and Indian writers like Pritish Nandy, M. T. Vasudevan Nair who inspired him.
+Subsequently, he came in contact with internationally renowned writers like Dominique Lapierre, Sir Angus Wilson, Salman Rushdie, and Indian writers like Pritish Nandy, M. T. Vasudevan Nair who inspired him.

 Literary works

 Thomas has translated poetry, fiction, drama and non-fiction from Malayalam to English.
 His first book of note was Bhaskara Pattelar and Other Stories, a translation of Paul Zacharia's stories.
 This was a recreation of the original with Gita Krishnankutty and Zacharia as contributors.

-Thomas's literary works have appeared in poetry anthologies like The Dance of the Peacock: An Anthology of English Poetry from India, featuring 151 Indian English poets, edited by Vivekanand Jha and published by Hidden Brook Press, Canada.
+Thomas's literary works have appeared in poetry anthologies like The Dance of the Peacock: An Anthology of English Poetry from India, featuring 151 Indian English poets, edited by Vivekanand Jha and published by Hidden Brook Press, Canada. and Converse: Contemporary English Poetry by Indians (2022) edited by Sudeep Sen and published by Pippa Rann Books, [London].